CBeri9496/Splunk_SPL/README.md

 And also, I've noticed that the report job is not creating at exactly 11:00AM CST.
 So I made changes on the report schedule.
 I removed scheduled window as 'No window'.
 Hopefully this will help to create/run the job at 11:00AM CST.

+Yay!!! summary index report is working fine and selected data pushed to vendor_summary_index and the job ran at 11:00AM CST without any delays.
+So far vendor_summary_index is carrying 07/26/2021 data.

+Now I'll pull historical (07/20/2021 to 07/25/2021) data into summary index.